 gammaMAXT: a fast multiple-testing correction algorithm

-Van Lishout, François ; Gadaleta, Francesco ; et al
+Van Lishout, François ; ; et al

-The purpose of the maxT algorithm (1993) is to control the family-wise error rate (FWER) when assessing significance of multiple tests jointly.
-However, the requirements in terms of computing time and ... [more ▼]
+Background: The purpose of the maxT algorithm is to provide a significance test algorithm that controls the family-wise error rate (FWER) during simultaneous hypothesis testing.
+However, the requirements ... [more ▼]

-The purpose of the maxT algorithm (1993) is to control the family-wise error rate (FWER) when assessing significance of multiple tests jointly.
-However, the requirements in terms of computing time and memory of this procedure are proportional to the number of investigated hypothesis.
-The memory issue has been solved by Van Lishout’s implementation of maxT (2013), which makes the memory usage independent from the size of the dataset.
-This algorithm is implemented in MBMDR-3.0.3, a software that is able to identify genetic interactions, for a variety of SNP-SNP based epistasis model,s in an effective way.
-However, that implementation turned out to be less suitable for genome-wide interaction analysis studies, due to the prohibitive computational burden.
-Here, we present gammaMAXT, a novel algorithm which is part of MBMDR-4.2.2.
-We show that, in the abscence of interaction effects, test-statistics produced by the MB-MDR methodology follow a mixture distribution with a point mass at zero and a shifted gamma distribution for the top 10 % of the strictly positive values.
-We show that the gammaMAXT algorithm has a power comparable to maxT and maintains FWER, but requires less computational resources and time.
-MBMDR-4.2.2 can be downloaded at http://www.statgen.ulg.ac.be. [less ▲]Detailed reference viewed: 50 (5 ULg)
+Background: The purpose of the maxT algorithm is to provide a significance test algorithm that controls the family-wise error rate (FWER) during simultaneous hypothesis testing.
+However, the requirements in terms of computing time and memory of this procedure are proportional to the number of investigated hypotheses.
+The memory issue has been solved in 2013 by Van Lishout’s implementation of MaxT, which makes the memory usage independent from the size of the dataset.
+This algorithm is implemented in MBMDR-3.0.3, a software that is able to identify genetic interactions, for a variety of SNP-SNP based epistasis models effectively.
+On the other hand, that implementation turned out to be less suitable for genome-wide interaction analysis studies, due to the prohibitive computational burden.
+Results: In this work we introduce gammaMAXT, a novel implementation of the maxT algorithm for multiple testing correction.
+The algorithm was implemented in software MBMDR-4.2.2, as part of the MB-MDR framework to screen for SNP-SNP, SNP-environment or SNP-SNP-environment interactions at a genome-wide level.
+We show that, in the absence of interaction effects, test-statistics produced by the MB-MDR methodology follow a mixture distribution with a point mass at zero and a shifted gamma distribution for the top 10 % of the strictly positive values.
+We show that the gammaMAXT algorithm has a power comparable to MaxT and maintains FWER, but requires less computational resources and time.
+We analyze a dataset composed of 106 SNPs and 1000 individuals within one day on a 256-core computer cluster.
+The same analysis would take about 104 times longer with MBMDR-3.0.3.
+Conclusions: These results are promising for future GWAIs.However, the proposed gammaMAXT algorithm offers a general significance assessment and multiple testing approach, applicable to any context that requires performing hundreds of thousands of tests.
+It offers new perspectives for fast and efficient permutation-based significance assessment in large-scale (integrated) omics studies. [less ▲]Detailed reference viewed: 38 (7 ULg)

 Gusareva, Elena ; ; et al